unicode-org/message-format-wg/docs/goals.md

 The design goals are listed below.

-1. Express grammatical features, such as plurals, genders, and inflections.
+1. Allow users to write messages that are both grammatically correct and can be translated in a grammatically correct manner to languages that have different requirements.

-2. Express other variance in translation, due to linguistic and regional features, the presentation media, context, circumstance, and other factors.
+   For example, providing a mechanism that uses CLDR's plural rules to select between various strings to use based on a numeric input value.

 3. Express formattable data, such as numbers, dates, currencies, or units, in a locale-appropriate way.

-4. Represent structured data alongside translations, such as markup, comments, and metadata.
+4. Represent structured data alongside translations, such as markup.

 5. Be capable of localization roundtrip.